herman088/HawkerHero/README.md

     + Apify Google Maps Scraper

 ## How it was built
-   + About 100 most relevant reviews of each 60+ Hawker centre's information is scraped with ** Apify Google Maps Scraper** , a JSON file is output, returning information such as rating, review text etc.
+   + About 100 most relevant reviews of each 60+ Hawker centre's information is scraped with ** Apify Google Maps Scraper** , a JSON file is output, returning over 6000+ review's information such as rating, review text etc.
    ``` Sample JSON Object
    {
         "title": "Amoy Street Food Centre",